hdng/clonevol/README.md

         min.cluster.vaf=0.01,
         p.value.cutoff=0.05,
         alpha=0.05)
 ```

 **Mapping driver events onto the trees**
-If the previous step succeeds (congrats!) and predicts some models, we can map some driver events onto the tree
+If the previous step succeeds and gives you a tree or several trees (congrats!), we can next map some driver events onto the tree to make sure they will be visualized later.

 ```{r}
 y = transfer.events.to.consensus.trees(y,
     x[x$is.driver,],